Drone flight safety

-Copies of our PFCO and insurance certificate will always be send to clients prior to flights.
+Copies of our CAA qualification and insurance certificate will always be send to clients prior to flights.

 When we arrive at the flying location, the drone is subjected to a full pre-flight safely check-list before being launched.
-At least one of our trained observers will accompany Paul on all commercial flights.
-Observers play a vital role in ensuring all flights are conducted safely:
+One of our trained observers will usually accompany Paul on commercial flights.
+Observers play a vital role in ensuring all flights are conducted safely.